zelros/Ethical-AI-Standard/project-example.md

 ```python
 {'nthread': 4, 'objective': 'binary:logistic', 'eval_metric': 'logloss', 'colsample_bytree': 1, 'silent': 1, 'subsample': 0.8, 'learning_rate': 0.2, 'max_depth': 8, 'min_child_weight': 8, 'lambda': 1, 'alpha': 1}
 ```
+The version of xgboost is '1.0.0'

+The version of scikit-learn is '0.23.2'

+The dataset was split in train and test parts (90/10)

+## 6.11 Environmental impact
+Experiments were conducted in île-de-france.
+A cumulative of 54.40 seconds (0.015 hours) of computation was performed.
+Total emissions are estimated to be 9.05e-05 kgCO2eq.
+It represents 2.90e-03 tree-days.

+The metric "tree-days" corresponds to the number of days a mature tree needs to absorb this quantity of CO2.
+On average, a tree absorbs 11kgCO2/year.

 ## 6.20 Metrics
 We used the Log Loss metric.